 Model Language – Reporting Requirements

 “As a faculty member at The University of Tulsa, I am committed to facilitating a safe and inclusive learning environment for students.
 I also have mandatory reporting responsibilities.
 It is my goal that you feel able to share information related to your experiences during class discussions, in your written work or in meetings with me.
-I will keep the information you share with me as private as possible; however, as part of my job responsibilities, I am required to share information about sexual misconduct with the Title IX Coordinator.
-Students may speak with someone confidentially by contacting TUs Counseling and Psychological Services Center at 918-631-2200 or the 24/7 Domestic Violence Intervention Services Advocate hotline at 918-743-5763.”
+I will keep the information you share with me as private as possible; however, as part of my job responsibilities, I am required to share information about sexual misconduct with the Title IX coordinator.
+Students may speak with someone confidentially by contacting TU’s Counseling & Psychological Services Center at 918-631-2200 or the 24/7 Domestic Violence Intervention Services advocate hotline at 918-743-5763.”

 Model Language – Title IX Syllabi Language